SpongePowered/SpongeDocs/source/about/structure.rst

 Ore
 ===

 Ore is our very own plugin hosting solution.
-It's written in Python, based on Django and of course open-source!
+It's written in Scala, based on the Play Framework and of course open-source!

 How everything is tied together
 ===============================